-Even if my personal website doesn’t use WordPress anymore, some of my projects, such as the backends for makigas.es, are using WordPress.
+Even if my personal website doesn’t use WordPress anymore, some of my projects, such as the backends for makigas.es, are still using WordPress.
 Since they are personal side-projects, I infinitely postponed fixing all the bugs on the template and plugin system, but this week I decided to take this seriously and finally make a nice webpage for my project.

 One of the most common tasks in WordPress is setting up filters or actions.

 These are functions that are told to WordPress to execute during some events, such